railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_module.rst

 Creating a Configuration Module
 ===============================

-It's very helpful to be able to backup your specific configuration settings in an Open ERP module dedicated just to that.
+It is very helpful to be able to backup your specific configuration settings in an Open ERP module dedicated just to that.
 That enables you to:

 * automatically duplicate the configuration settings by installing the module in another database,